 5h – 7h30

 Sunrise shoot in Val d’Orcia; Belvedere farmhouse, Cappella di Vitaleta or the Terrepille fields.
 We’ll set off around 5h to make sure we’ve got plenty of time to set up and find a great composition before the best light.
-Hopefully the valley will be covered in mist.
-Straight after the shoot we’ll head to a local café for a welcome shot of coffee and a pastry before heading back to the hotel.
+Hopefully the valley will be covered in mist

-After a proper breakfast in the hotel we’ll head to the nearby town hilltop town of Montalcino and explore it’s narrow medieval streets before having lunch in a local restaurant where you’re invited to try the famous Brunello di Montalcino wine.
+After a proper breakfast and a rest in the hotel we’ll head to one of the medieval towns to explore the atmospheric streets before having lunch in a local restaurant where you’re invited to try the famous Brunello di Montalcino wine.

 Relax back in the hotel followed by a post-processing session.
 Looking at getting the best from the images we took in the sunrise session early in the day.
 Our post-processing sessions will be tailored to suit the differing levels and requirements of our clients and can range from Lightroom basics through to Photoshop Luminosity Masks and more advanced techniques.

-Head out to the location of our sunset shoot, the winding roads of Crete Senesi in the Val d’Asso stopping off to photograph the fascinating tiny roadside chapel of Lucignano d’Asso on the way.
+We’ll head out to the location of our sunset shoot, the winding cypress tree-lined roads of Crete Senesi in the Val d’Asso.
 Back in San Quirico we’ll have dinner near our hotel and sample more of the amazing food of the region.

 5h – 7h30

 Sunrise shoot in Val d’Orcia at a different location from the previous day; Belvedere farmhouse, Cappella Vitaleta or the Terrepille fields.
-Once again we’ll set off around 5h to make sure we’ve got plenty of time to set up and find a great composition before the best light and finish the session with a coffee and pastry at the local early morning café.
-We’ll then take an early morning walk around San Quirico photographing some of the quiet streets and beautiful architecture there before heading back to the hotel to grab some breakfast.
+Once again we’ll set off around 5h to make sure we’ve got plenty of time to set up and find a great composition before the best light before heading back to our hotel for a well-deserved breakfast at 7h30.
+Because of the late nights and early starts we’ll always follow breakfast with an hour or so break to allow people to get a little more rest.

 Our second post-processing session.
 Looking at getting the best from the images we took in the sunrise session early in the day and sunset last night.
 Once again, this will be tailored to your needs.

 We’ll head out for our sunset shoot at one of the many beautiful locations nearby.
-We might visit the cypress trees just outside San Quirico d’Orcia.
-It’s an interesting area and worth taking the time to explore a little before settling on which composition to shoot when the light is at its peak.
+We might visit the cypress trees just outside San Quirico d’Orcia which is an interesting area and worth taking the time to explore a little before settling on which composition to shoot when the light is at its peak.
 Alternatively we might choose to head to Cappella di Vitaleta to shoot it up close from the cereal fields in front.

 5h – 7h30

 Sunrise shoot in Val d’Orcia at a different location from the previous days; Belvedere farmhouse, Cappella di Vitaleta or the Terrepille fields.
-Once again we’ll set off around 5h to make sure we’ve got plenty of time to set up and find a great composition before the best light and finish the session in the usual place.
+Once again we’ll set off around 5h to make sure we’ve got plenty of time to set up and find a great composition before the best light.

 Relax back in the hotel followed by our final post-processing and comment and critique session.
 We’ll look at getting the best from the images we’ve taken so far on the trip and putting what we’ve learned into practice.

 5h – 7h30